Finite p-Irregular Subgroups of PGL(2,k): Galois Descent

-\begin{proof}[Proof of Theorem~\ref{Thm: H1}] If $H$ is contained in $\PGL_2(k)$, then evidently it is conjugate over $k_\sep$ to one of the groups described in Theorem~\ref{Thm: Finite subgroups all p, separably closed}.
-Any element $s \in Z$ must stabilize the unique fixed point of any Sylow $p$-subgroup of $H$.
-If $H$ is not dihedral of order~2 (with $p = 2$) or a $p$-semi-elementary subgroup, then $H$ has at least~3 Sylow $p$-subgroups, and hence $s$ fixes at least~3 points of $\PP^1(k_\sep)$.
+\begin{proof}[Proof of Theorem~\ref{Thm: H1}] Any element $s \in Z$ must stabilize the unique fixed point of any Sylow $p$-subgroup of $H$.
+If $H$ has at least~3 Sylow $p$-subgroups, then $s$ fixes at least~3 points of $\PP^1(k_\alg)$.
 That is $Z = 1$, and hence $H^1(\gg, Z) = 1$ for trivial reasons.
+Looking at the possible isomorphism types of $p$-irregular subgroups in Theorem~\ref{Thm: Finite subgroups all p, algebraically closed}, we see that this argument covers everything but the case where $H$ is a $p$-semi-elementary subgroup.

-Next, suppose that $H$ is a $p$-semi-elementary subgroup of $\PGL_2(k)$ of order $2^m n > 2$ with normal Sylow $p$-subgroup $P$.
-Then $P$ fixes a unique point of $k_\alg$; we claim that the fixed point of $P$ is actually $k$-rational.
-The defining equation for the fixed point of $P$ is quadratic, and hence separable if $p > 2$, and hence $k$-rational.
-If $p = 2$, then we appeal to the proof of Proposition~\ref{Prop: fixed point is k-rational} to see that its fixed point is $k$-rational.
-In either case, we may replace $H$ with one of its conjugates in order to assume that the fixed point of $P$ is $\infty$.
+Now suppose that $H$ is a $p$-semi-elementary subgroup of $\PGL_2(k)$ with Sylow $p$-subgroup $P$.
+Write $\tau \in \PP^1(k_\alg)$ for the unique fixed point of $H$.
+We have two cases to consider depending on whether $\tau$ is $k$-rational.